fluent-plugins-nursery/fluent-plugin-elapsed-time/README.md

 * each

     Measure time for each `message` or `es` (event stream).
 Please notice that the event stream (would be a msgpack) will be unpacked if `message` is specified, which would cause performance degradation.
 Default is `es`.

+* tag

+    The output tag name.
+Default is `elapsed`

+* add_tag_prefix

+    Add tag prefix for output message

+* remove_tag_prefix

+    Remove tag prefix for output message

+* aggregate

+    Measure and emit outputs for each `tag` or `all`.
+The default value is `all`.

+* aggregate_tag_slice *min..max*

+    Use sliced tag as a key to measure for `aggregate tag`.
+Default: use entire tag.

+    For example, assume tags of input messages are like

+        foo.bar.host1
+        foo.bar.host2

+    but, you want to measure `max` and `avg` elapsed time for each tag discarding the hostname parts like

+        foo.bar

+    then, configure as

+        aggregate_tag_slice 0..-2

+    FYI: This option behaves like `tag.split('.').slice(min..max)`.

 ## ChangeLog